chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 ![Search Results Node](img/image21.png)

-Matching search results are highlighted in yellow text.
+Matching search results are highlighted in amber text.
 Click on the **See All** button to toggle between matched results and all properties.

 ![Search Results Highlight](img/image31.png)